The TeV Dawn of SUSY Models - Consequences for Flavour and CP: Interplay between the electroweak and flavour fine-tunings

 We also note that due to the weaker dependence on the squark masses the in principle stronger constraint from kaon mixing gives a less strong pull in the fine-tuning argument.
 Therefore the electroweak fine-tuning dominates, resulting in a minimum at fairly low values of the soft masses.

-This has interesting consequences also for the Higgs mass.
+Considering the combined fine-tuning measure has interesting consequences also for the Higgs mass.
 In Fig.~\ref{fig:higgs} we show the expected Higgs mass (in the large $\tan\beta$ limit) in the region preferred by fine-tuning in the scenario where we have combined all the considered fine-tunings (cf. Fig.~\ref{plot3}).
 In light blue we have marked the region in which the fine-tuning is less than two times its minimal value.
 We can see that a $125\,{\rm GeV}$ Higgs (marked in red) is not at all that unexpected from this criterion.

 Similarly one can check for the naturally expected size of the flavour violating processes discussed above.
 This is shown in Fig.~\ref{fig:flavor}.
 In the region where the expectation is larger than the current limit some fine-tuning of the off-diagonal elements is needed.
 Fine-tuning then suggests that the value should be close to the measured upper limit in these regions.
 Similarly naturalness suggests that in the region where the observed limit is not exceeded a value close to the plotted value is attained.
 Overall in the whole fine-tuning preferred region we expect sizable flavour effects.